Janice Fehlauer, Piano

 Carnaval das crianças (1919-20)

-The CARNIVAL recital program owes it's genesis to the time I've spent contemplating traditions and the challenge of planting oneself in a new culture.
+The CARNIVAL recital program grew out of the time I've spent contemplating personal traditions and the challenge of planting a family in a new culture.

-Let me state the obvious – adopting Mardi Gras as a family tradition was a hit from the start.
-Who wouldn't love a holiday that celebrates transgression and excess?!
+This seems obvious, I know: adopting Mardi Gras as a family tradition has been a huge hit.
+Who wouldn't love a holiday that celebrates naughty behaviour and excess?!

 Musicians throughout history have always loved a good party, so it's no surprise that the classical tradition offers a great deal of Carnival-related music.
-Whether it's referred to as Shrovetide, Fasching, Mardi Gras, or Carnival; ranging from Couperin's satirical pageantry to Villa-Lobos's mischievous characters; across France, Austria, Germany, Russia, and Brazil; the celebration of this holiday is a rich trove of musical treasures, and this program represents some of the piano's greatest party music.
+In this program I've selected, the holiday is sometimes referred to as Shrovetide, Fasching, or Mardi Gras; it ranges from Couperin's satirical pageantry to Villa-Lobos's mischievous characters to Liszt's riotous street scenes; it originates in France, Austria, Germany, Russia, and Brazil.
+The celebration of Carnival is a rich trove of musical treasures, and this program represents some of the piano's greatest party music.